-FOR CONSIDERATION POSSIBLE METHOD Partners in the successful development and operation of a facility can include user groups, clubs and associations and commercial service providers Prepare and implement community engagement plan A particular operating model such as a shared use will involve particular partners Do all partners share the vision?
+KEY STEP FOR CONSIDERATION POSSIBLE METHOD Identify and engage potential partners Partners in the successful development and operation of a facility can include user groups, clubs and associations and commercial service providers Prepare and implement community engagement pla A particular operating model such as a shared use will involve particular partners Do all partners share the vision?
 If not, how can they be aligned?
 Are there any partners missing that are needed to deliver on the vision?
 Is there potential for a shared-use model and, if so, who should be engaged?
-Consider site selection and operating and management models Identify communities of interest Community engagement Who will have input and who will be informed? plan may include individual How will the community be engaged and when? aroup workshops The organisations, groups and individuals to be consulted may be different at different stages of the project 5 1 1 FOR CONSIDERATION Partners in the successful development and operation of a facility can include user groups, clubs and associations and commercial service providers A particular operating model such as a shared use will involve particular partners Do all partners share the vision?
-If not, how can they be aligned?
-Are there any partners missing that are needed to deliver on the vision?
-Is there potential for a shared-use model and, if so, who should be engaged?
-Consider site selection and operating and management models Identify communities of interest Who will have input and who will be informed?
-How will the community be engaged and when?
-The organisations, groups and individuals to be consulted may be different at different stages of the project
+Consider site selection and operating and management models Engagement strategy Identify communities of interest Community engagement Who will have input and who will be informed? plan may include individual How will the community be engaged and when? meetings/briefings and group workshops The organisations, groups and individuals to be consulted may be different at different stages of the project group workshops